Image via Flickr by Roland Tanglao

 Tip #3: Understand that annoying co-workers are everywhere

-It doesn't matter the industry that you're working in; there will always be at least one annoying co-worker.
-Just make sure that this co-worker doesn't affect your ability to provide high levels of productivity.
+It doesn't matter the industry you're working in; there will always be at least one annoying co-worker.
+Just make sure this co-worker doesn't affect your ability to provide high levels of productivity.
 After all, if you outshine your annoying co-worker, you very well may find yourself landing that promotion you've been seeking, and this will burn deep under the skin of the co-worker who has been burning deep under your's.

 With a deep passion for writing, Whitney has met the needs of more than 12,000 clients.